algotrade-research/scalping-strategy/README.md

   - Download and extract the in-sample, out-sample data files and place it in this folder

 # Implementation
-Tick based data is really noise and hard to develop the larger take profit strategy so I convert to 1 minute candle data for less noise and enhance more technical analysis
+Tick based data is really noise and hard to develop the larger take profit strategy so I convert to 1 minute candle data for less noise and enhance more technical analysis.
 ## Environment Setup and Replication Steps
 1. **Clone the Repository:**
    ```bash